 Misc | Black Chrome lock nut | LED lights on Fretboard top Gotoh Magnum Lock Tuners |

-Buzzard from the Yamaha Forum has kindly provided the following pictures of a Custom along with a pdf of the service manual thank you Peter
+Buzzard from the Yamaha Forum has kindly provided the following pictures of a Custom.
+Thank you Peter

 Update June 2017